List of Death in Paradise characters: Sergeant JP Hooper

-Replaces Florence Cassell as a new police officer in series 4, episode 5 when she is promoted.
+Officer Jean Peirre "JP" Hooper joins the team as a new police officer in Series 4, Episode 5, when Florence Cassell is promoted.
 He is 21, and the youngest member of the team.
 He is taken under the wing of Dwayne – a police officer who Hooper says he heard all about at police training college.
 He initially ended up watering the plants on his first day, because of a lack of things to do.
 He slept in the police cells temporarily because he could not find a place to live.
 Goodman found him one night, amidst much screaming and shock; Catherine, who had a spare room after Camille's departure, invited him to stay with her, an offer JP enthusiastically took up.
 He has a brother, who, when JP was three years old, pushed him into a swimming pool, leading to JP developing a fear of water.
 In series five he meets Rosey Fabrice (a girl who was in the year above him in school and he had a crush on) when she is a suspect in a murder during a charity fashion show.
 They soon begin dating and fall in love.
 Eventually, after being in a relationship for several months, JP proposes to Rosey and she gladly accepts.
-In the final episode of Series 5, JP and Rosey got married.
+In the final episode of Series 5, JP and Rosey get married.

 In the first episode of series eight, he reveals his initials stand for Jean Pierre, when introducing himself to Florence's boyfriend, whom he mistakes for Dwayne's replacement.
 When Officer Ruby Patterson joined the team on series 8 episode 2, he was annoyed by her being distracted while on duty, but he has a close friendship with her.
 On series 9 episode 6, JP learns that his wife, Rosey is pregnant, which she told him about on their wedding anniversary.
 However, JP hesitated, upsetting Rosey, who kicked him out the house and he spend a night at the police station cells, and was found by Ruby the next morning.
 JP told Ruby about Rosey's pregnancy and Ruby advises him and he was happy to become a father.
 He then learns that Rosey is pregnant with twins.
-In the final episode of series 9, he takes and passes his Sergeant's exams.
+In the final episode of Series 9, he takes and passes his Sergeant's exams.